olimorris/onedarkpro.nvim/README.md

 print(colors.purple) -- #c678dd (if using the Onedark theme)
 ```

-> ‼️ This will only output the theme's core color palette and not any generated colors
+> :bangbang: This will only output the theme's core color palette and not any generated colors

 **Darken/Lighten/Brighten colors**